LoopKit/loopdocs/docs/gh-actions/gh-customize.md

 ## Open Module in Codespaces

 Now that the selected module fork exists in your GitHub account, you will open it in Codespaces.
-(If you are returning to change a customization you've already made, be sure to select the branch where you already made the previous customization; [Update Customization](#update-customization))
+(If you are returning to change a customization you've already made, be sure to select the branch where you already made the previous customization; [Update Customization](#update-customization)).

+For this portion of the process, work with a single Module until you are done with the customization for that module.
+The final step will be to create and save a special command you will use when setting up the LoopWorkspace later.

 1. Right click (or control click) on [Codespaces](https://github.com/codespaces)
-    * The opens a new tab in your browser
+    * This opens a new tab in your browser
     * Click on the green button on the right that says `New Codespace`
 1. On new screen
-    * Click on Select a repository and choose your GitHub username/moduleName for the module you want to modify
+    * Click on Select a repository and choose your GitHub username/moduleName for the module you want to modify (you can start typing your username if there are too many choices)
     * You will see a message the `Codespace usage for this repository is paid for by username` - you get 60 free hours per month, so you can ignore this message
         * First time - leave the branch alone (dev)
         * Subsequent times - select your customized branch, e.g., main_3.0_custom